helje5/SwiftSockets/README.md

 ###Targets

-Updated to use Swift v0.0.6: Need to drop generics support in b6, makes the Swift runtime hang.
+Updated to use Swift v0.0.6: Had to drop generics support in b6, makes the Swift runtime hang on startup.

 The project includes three targets:
 - ARISockets